Ministerial Exemptions for alleviating a shortage in Canada

 - all domestic supply is under contract, therefore no product is available

 Suppliers, associations, boards, etc., are expected to provide prompt written responses to an applicant's request for information.
-If the response is not received within two (2) working days, it will be understood as meaning that the supply is not available and a ME may be issued.
+If the response is not received within 2 working days, it will be understood as meaning that the supply is not available and a ME may be issued.

 The evidence of shortage must accompany the ME application.
-This documentation must be forwarded to the CFIA Centre of Administration by letter, facsimile, electronic mail messages or other printed communication (e.g., Statement of availability).
+This documentation must be forwarded to the CFIA Centre of Administration by letter, facsimile, electronic mail messages or other printed communication (for example, statement of availability).
 With the exception of electronic mail, when evidence of shortage documentation is provided by an organization, it should be on the letterhead of the organization and signed by a responsible representative of the organization.
 Electronic mail messages must be sent from the reputable source's email address.

 The evaluation of a shortage will be based on the availability of domestic products manufactured, processed or produced in Canada.
 It will not be based on the existence of imported products already in Canada.
 The cost of the product cannot be used as a factor in determining a shortage.

 60-Day forward contract (for fresh potatoes only)